lmrolls/Macroeconomic-Forecasting-with-FMMDE/README.md

 All results in this package were obtained using the **MATLAB Parallel Computing Toolbox** to speed up computations.
 The scripts exactly reproduce the outputs available in this repository (Excel tables, LaTeX code, `.mat` files) under a fixed seed.
 Note that these may not perfectly match the results in the final paper, which were obtained without setting a specific seed.

-## Main Script for Empirical Analysis: `sMasterEmpiricalApplication.m`

-Located in the main folder, `sMasterEmpiricalApplication.m` is the **master script** that controls the entire empirical analysis workflow.

-### How It Works

-This script orchestrates the analysis by calling functions from the `code/empiricalAnalysis` folder.
-The workflow is as follows:

-1. The script first calls the various out-of-sample analysis scripts located in `code/empiricalAnalysis/MainReplication/MainForecast/`.
-These scripts generate initial forecast results for each method across a grid of parameter values.
-2. The results are then loaded by `USA_Rolling_Rev1_CVAllModels_v2.m` (also in the `MainForecast` folder), which refines them by applying the rolling time series cross-validation procedure described in the paper to select the optimal parameters.

-The output from the cross-validation is then used by the scripts in the `code/empiricalAnalysis/ReplicationTables/` folder to produce the final LaTeX tables (Tables 6-11) presented in the paper.

-To ensure it works correctly, you must **set your current working directory in MATLAB to the root folder** of this project before running the script.
+## Getting Started: How to Run the Analysis

+To run the analysis, first ensure your system meets the requirements listed in the "System and Software Environment" section.
+Then, clone the repository and open MATLAB.

+### Running the Full Empirical Analysis

+The entire empirical analysis can be executed by running the master script from the project's root directory.

+* **Master Script**: `sMasterEmpiricalApplication.m`
+* **Description**: This script orchestrates the full analysis workflow.
+It begins by calling various out-of-sample forecasting scripts located in `code/empiricalAnalysis/MainReplication/MainForecast/`.
+It then uses `USA_Rolling_Rev1_CVAllModels_v2.m` to apply the rolling time series cross-validation procedure, selecting the optimal parameters for each model.
+The final cross-validated results are the inputs for the scripts in the `ReplicationTables` folder, which generate Tables 6-11.
+* **Command**:
+    ```matlab
+    run sMasterEmpiricalApplication.m
+    ```

+### Running Individual Simulations

+The simulation studies (Tables 1-5) can be run individually.
+The scripts are located in the `code/codeForSimulations` folder.

+* **Description**: Each subfolder (e.g., `Table1`, `Table2`) contains a main script to reproduce the corresponding table from the paper.
+* **Example Command (for Table 1)**:
+    ```matlab
+    run code/codeForSimulations/Table1/MainFile_TAB1.m
+    ```

 ## Sequential Testing Algorithm: `seqTest.m`